-The school district has pledged a portion of the future state Education Enhancement Fund revenue to repay \$800,000 in three mill limited tax notes issued on July 25, 2019.
+State of Mississippi pursuant to the Mississippi Accountability and Adequate Education Program Act, Sections 37-151-1 through 37-151-7, Miss.
+Code Ann.
+(1972), to repay \$800,000 in three mill limited tax notes issued on July 25, 2019.
+The state aid capital improvement bonds are not included in the computation of the debt limited percentage.
 Proceeds from the notes were used to finance capital improvements made to the district's buildings.
 The notes are payable through July 25, 2025.
-This pledge is secondary to the prior pledge of Education Enhancement Fund revenue to the District's Series 2009 Qualified School Construction Bonds as referenced below in Note 6(C).
+This pledge is secondary to the prior pledge of Education Enhancement Fund revenue to the District's Series 2009 Qualified School Construction Bonds as referenced in Note 6(C) below.
 Annual principal and interest payments on the notes are expected to require all of such pledged revenues with the remaining amounts to be paid through the avails of a local debt service tax levy.
-Principal and interest payments remaining to be paid on the three mill limited tax note are \$800,000 and \$78,995, respectively.
-State Education Enhancement Fund revenue for the year ended June 30, 2020, was \$173,863, and there were no principal or interest payments due on this debt for the year.
+Principal and interest payments remaining to be paid on the three mill limited tax note are \$695,000 and \$58,275, respectively.
+State Education Enhancement Fund revenue for the year ended June 30, 2021, was \$173,863.
+Principal and interest payments for this debt for the year ended June 30, 2021, were \$105,000 and \$20,720, respectively.